CansyLand/doge-academy/README.md

 Doge Academy is an open source visual novel featuring the famous Doge meme attending an all-shibe school in Tokyo.

 The catch?
 You actually learn how Dogecoin works!
 Navigate your way through high school as a dog and make friends (or enemies!) along the way.

 It was created within 3 days on Doge Hackathon (Dogeathon) 2022

 ## Purpose
 Crypto is for allot of people still an intimidating topic with requires allot of technical knowledge.
-I would like to create a little game that teaches you the basics of Dogecoin in a fun way. 🐕

 The purpose of this game is to educate people in the most fun way about Dogecoin and how to be an active part of the community 🐕

 ## How to Play